 Kangaroos (And Most Marsupials) Have Three Vaginas

 Yes, you read that correctly.
-While marsupials are technically mammals, they have some major anatomical differences that make them unique in the animal kingdom.
+While marsupials are mammals, they have some anatomical features that make them unique in the animal kingdom.
 They are probably most well known for unique practice of carrying their young in pouches, but that’s only one of many amazing facts about the marsupial reproductive system.

 Females technically have three vaginas and two uteruses; one is strictly used for giving birth, while the other two are connected to their uteruses.
 This adaptation allows animals like kangaroos to be 24/7 baby-making machines.
 They can have two fetuses gestating at once, a newborn in their pouch, and a juvenile by their side all at the same time.
 Not only can they have a lot of babies, they can also practice a form of self-regulated birth control in times of drought, postponing pregnancies until they determine they are ready.